tannerbyers/Ediapi/README.md

 * Run **Locally** w/ customziations or use the **<a href="https://healthcarecodesetapi.herokuapp.com/codes/"> public api </a>**.
 * **HCPCS** and **NDC** Code sets currently supported.
 * Add Ediapi to your existing software to validate **x12 or HL7** transactions.
-* **Hight Customized** to fit different use cases: large file based x12 processing engines or small online widgets (like autofill tool).
+* **Highly Customizable** to fit different use cases:  from large file-based x12 processing engines to small online widgets (ex: autofill search).
-* Can provide **Code, Description, Dates, and more** for codes or paremeteries specified.
+* API provides **Code, Description, Dates, and more** for codes or parameters specified.
 Great for newcomers into the healthcare field!

 ---